Ultrasonic Antifouling Test Update

-In April 2012, we launched a long-term test of SmartAntifoulings M20, an electronic antifouling solution that the maker claims uses ultrasonic waves to prevent algae and barnacle growth on boat hulls.
-The M20 transducer emits a high-frequency vibration that creates a thin layer of moving water around the hull, making it difficult for organisms to attach to the hull.
-The evaluation was set to run for a few seasons.
-However, after just three months of testing, disappointing results prompted testers to put the experiment on hold until the test boats bottom is re-painted later this year.
+In April, we launched a long-term test of SmartAntifouling’s M20, an electronic antifouling solution that the maker claims uses ultrasound waves to prevent algae and barnacle growth on boat hulls.
+As reported in the June 2012 issue, the evaluation was set to run for a few seasons.
+However, after just three months of testing, disappointing results prompted testers to put the experiment on hold for now.

 What and How We Tested

 Made by the Canada-based SmartAntifouling, the M20 includes a transducer, a threaded stainless-and-alloy transducer mounting ring, a power head, and power cables (plus everything needed for mounting).
 The transducer, affixed to the inside of a boat’s hull, emits a high-frequency vibration that creates a thin layer of moving water around the hull, making it difficult for organisms to attach themselves.
 It’s marketed as being a more eco-friendly and less expensive antifouling method than copper bottom paint because there are no chemicals, no waste, and no pollution involved.

 We installed SmartAntifouling’s M20-12-2 on our Sarasota, Fla.-based 1982 Cape Dory 25 test boat.
 The maker recommends using the M20 in conjunction with an antifouling paint for the best protection, so we coated the hull with Sea Hawk’s metal-free Smart Solutions (www.seahawkpaints.com) antifouling, taking full advantage of the technology’s eco-friendly implications.